haosao12345/fgame/README-game-updates.md

 - Maintain the consistent color scheme and typography across all pages
 - All content should be in English for international users

 For any questions or issues, please contact the web development team.

+## Overview

+We've created a system to ensure all game pages have a consistent look and feel, with proper branding as "onerestgame".
+The system includes:

+1. A game card component (`js/components/game-card.js`) for displaying game cards in a configurable way
+2. A template file (`games/game-template.html`) that defines the structure for all game pages
+3. An update script (`js/update-game-pages.js`) that can automatically update all game pages to maintain consistency